Client

 Prioritized features for internal POCs; deferred mini-widgets to maintain focus and speed.

-There were a lot of widget explorations done but couldn't made it into the 1st release.
-Some of the cost type were also not included as I was aiming to ship it as fast as possible for internal POC so that I could get actual feedback and work on the next iteration which was more effective.
+There were a lot of ideas explored but didn't make it into the 1st release.
+Some of the cost type were also not included as I was aiming to ship it as fast as possible for POC so that I could get actual feedback quickly and work on the next iteration.

-Below were some of the newer designs being explored after getting feedback from both the team and from POCs
+Below were some of the newer designs being explored after getting feedback from both the team and from the POCs.

 Mini widgets